Doraku/DefaultEcs/documentation/api/DefaultEcs-System-WithoutEitherAttribute.md

 #### [DefaultEcs](./index.md 'index')
 ### [DefaultEcs.System](./DefaultEcs-System.md 'DefaultEcs.System')
 ## WithoutEitherAttribute Class
-Represents a group of component types which at least one should not be present when building the inner [EntitySet](./DefaultEcs-EntitySet.md 'DefaultEcs.EntitySet') of [AEntitySystem&lt;T&gt;](./DefaultEcs-System-AEntitySystem-T-.md 'DefaultEcs.System.AEntitySystem&lt;T&gt;') when giving a [World](./DefaultEcs-World.md 'DefaultEcs.World') instance.
+Represents a group of component types which at least one should not be present when building the inner [EntitySet](./DefaultEcs-EntitySet.md 'DefaultEcs.EntitySet') of [AEntitySetSystem&lt;T&gt;](./DefaultEcs-System-AEntitySetSystem-T-.md 'DefaultEcs.System.AEntitySetSystem&lt;T&gt;') when giving a [World](./DefaultEcs-World.md 'DefaultEcs.World') instance.
 ```csharp
 public sealed class WithoutEitherAttribute : DefaultEcs.System.ComponentAttribute
 ```